HadarakDev/LabESGI-IA-ML/TP1_Linear_Classification_Tensorflow_Keras/README.md

-# Linear Regression On Zalando MNIST
+# Linear Classification On Zalando MNIST